rz4/MinoTauro/README.md

 Lead Maintainer: [Rafael Zamora-Resendiz](https://github.com/rz4)

-**HyTorch** is a Hy (0.16.0) library running Python (3.7) and Pytorch (1.0.1) for use in rapid low-level development of deep learning systems as well as for experiments in DL meta-programming.
+**HyTorch** is a Hy (0.16.0) library running Python (3.7) and PyTorch (1.0.1) for use in rapid low-level development of deep learning (DL) systems as well as for experiments in DL meta-programming.

 ## Motivation
-The dynamic execution of Pytorch operations allows enough flexibity to change computational graphs on the fly.
+The dynamic execution of PyTorch operations allows enough flexibility to change computational graphs on the fly.
 This provides an avenue for Hy, a lisp-binding library for Python, to be used in establishing meta-programming practices in the field of deep learning.